Scattered Sites Program

 About the Scattered Sites Program

-Through our Scattered Sites program, our Homelessness Services team works closely with community landlords in order to provide housing for those who otherwise would have none.
+Through our Scattered Sites program, our Homelessness Services team works closely with community landlords in order to provide housing for those who otherwise would not have one.

 In the Scattered Sites program, CMHA Kelowna signs on as the leaseholder for the home for one year and then sublets that lease to house some of our most vulnerable individuals, while also providing them a case manager who helps them access the supports they need so they are able to maintain their housing.